syncfusion-content/maui-docs/MAUI/DateTime-Slider/getting-started.md

 documentation: ug
 ---

-# Getting Started with .NET MAUI Slider
+# Getting Started with .NET MAUI DateTime Slider (SfDateTimeSlider)

-This section explains the steps required to add the slider control and its elements such as numeric and date values, ticks, labels and tooltip.
-This section covers only basic features needed to know to get started with Syncfusion Slider.
+This section explains the steps required to add the DateTime Slider control and its elements such as numeric and date values, ticks, labels and tooltip.
+This section covers only basic features needed to know to get started with Syncfusion DatetTime Slider.

 ## Creating an application with .NET MAUI